Why You Should Care About ADA Title II: Top 3 Reasons

 Think about how digital the world is today.
 In the last few decades, virtually every aspect of our day-to-day lives has been digitized.
 How we communicate, work, socialize, pay bills, manage our schedules, complete tasks, access information — all done online.

 Yet, too much of the web remains inaccessible to individuals with disabilities.
-For example, AudioEye’s Automated Accessibility Platform scanned over 2 million home pages and found an average of 37 accessibility errors per page.
-Errors ranged from lack of alt text and non-descriptive links to missing form and button labels, but each error limited disabled users from accessing online information — which is a civil right.
+For example, AudioEye’s Web Accessibility Checker scanned over 400,000 web pages across 15,000 websites and found that the average page has 297 accessibility issues.
+Errors ranged from a lack of alt text and non-descriptive links to missing form and button labels.
+Each one limits users with disabilities from accessing online information — which is a civil right.

-To combat this, the U.S. federal government created the ADA (among other accessibility guidelines), which protects individuals with disabilities from discrimination in places of public accommodation, including digital spaces.
-Title II focuses explicitly on ensuring that state and local governments' physical spaces as well as digital content are accessible.
-We’ll discuss Title II’s standards below.
+To combat this, the U.S. federal government created the ADA (among other accessibility guidelines such as Section 508 of the Rehabilitation Act), which protects individuals with disabilities from discrimination in places of public accommodation, including digital spaces.
+Title II requires state and local governments to ensure equal access not only in physical spaces but also across their websites, mobile applications, and digital documents.
+These standards were created to eliminate barriers that prevent individuals with disabilities from using public services and programs.
+We’ll break down the key requirements below.

 Title II Regulations and Standards

-Title II of the ADA applies specifically to local government entities as well as public entities.
-The DOJ has stated that public places also apply to online spaces, meaning organizations or entities that fall under the categories (which we’ll review below) are required to provide accessible digital content and adhere to accessibility requirements.
+Title II of the ADA applies specifically to local government entities and public entities.
+The DOJ has stated that public places also apply to online spaces, meaning organizations or entities that fall under specific categories (which we’ll discuss below) are required to provide accessible digital content and adhere to accessibility requirements.

-According to the DOJ, organizations must follow the accessibility standards included in WCAG.
-WCAG guidelines include more than 50 success criteria, all of which are designed to improve usability and functionality for users with disabilities.
-For example, WCAG recommends that all images include alternative text (alt text) to ensure individuals with visual impairments (i.e. blindness or low vision) or those using screen readers don’t miss valuable information or context.
-WCAG also includes guidelines or suggestions for web elements such as links, buttons, forms, downloadable documents, closed captioning, subtitles, and more.
+More specifically, this means adhering to the more than 50 success criteria outlined in WCAG.
+Each success criterion is designed to improve usability and functionality for users with disabilities.
+For example, WCAG recommends that all images include alternative text (alt text) to ensure individuals with visual impairments (i.e., blindness or low vision) or those using assistive technologies such as screen readers don’t miss valuable information or context.
+WCAG also includes guidelines or suggestions for web elements such as:

 2024 Updates to ADA Title II Regulations